enterprisemodules/connect/doc/nutshell.md

 ```

-If you would like to include all values into a specfied scope, you can use the `include into` statement.
+If you would like to include all values into a specified scope, you can use the `include into` statement.

 ```
 include `settings` into settings::
 ```

-This statement means the file `settings.config` is included and all non-scoped variables are put into the scope `settings::`.
+This statement means the file `settings.config` is included, and all non-scoped variables are put into the scope `settings::`.
 Check (`with`) for more information.

 ## with

-One of the mechanisms to ensure variables are not overwritten by accident, is coping.
-In Connect, scopes are specfied using double colons (`::`).
-When you are providing a set of variables in a specfied scope, you can use the scope features of Connect. the `include` and `with` keywords manage scope.
+One of the mechanisms to ensure variables are not overwritten by accident is scoping.
+In Connect, scopes are specified using double colons (`::`).
+When you are providing a set of variables in a specified scope, you can use the scope features of Connect.
+The `include` and `with` keywords manage scope.

-Using these keywords, you can make sure any unscoped variables are put into the specfied scope.
-When a scope is specified, it will be prefered over the specfied default scope.
+Using these keywords, you can make sure any unscoped variables are put into the specified scope.
+When a scope is specified, it will be preferred over the specified default scope.

 ```
 with my_scope:: do